-The term "matrimonial real property" refers to the house or land that a couple lives on or benefits from while they are married or in a common-law relationship.
-Provincial and territorial laws on matrimonial property do not apply to reserve land.
+The term "matrimonial real property" refers to the family home, land, and other structures that a couple lives on or benefits from while they are married or in a common-law relationship.
+Provincial and territorial laws on matrimonial real property do not apply to reserve land.
 As a result, many of the legal protections relating to matrimonial interests or rights that are applicable off reserves were not available to individuals on reserves prior to the coming into force of the Act.